topo-gps/ios-manual/en/waypoint_edit.rst

    :width: 320px
    :alt: Editing Waypoints Topo GPS

-   *Figure 3.
-The description of the waypoint ‘Stonehenge’ has been modified.*
+   *The description of the waypoint ‘Stonehenge’ has been modified.*

 .. _ss-waypoint-edit-photos: